-Keep the original is a safe place, but do not put it in a safe deposit box because you or your family may not be able to get to it if you need it in an emergency.
+Keep the original in a safe place, but do not put it in a safe deposit box because you or your family may not be able to get to it if you need it in an emergency.
 Make sure that family members or close friends have copies.
-You should also give a copy to your doctor and discuss it with him or her.
-Your doctor will put the copy in your medical file.
+You should also give a copy to your provider and discuss it with them.
+Your provider will put the copy in your medical file.